 - 3. In justified cases, the dean may change the date of the state examination upon a written request from the head of the respective basic unit of the Faculty or a student, but no later than one week before the new date. - 4.
 When asked to do so by any member of the board of examiners, students must confirm their identity by showing their student identity card or another identification document (in particular, their official ID card). - 5.
 The state examination and the announcement of its results or parts thereof are public.36 The board of examiners decides on the grades in a private meeting by voting, i.e. by the show of hands.
 If any member of the board of examiners so requests, voting may be done secretly using ballots.
 The present members of the board of examiners may not abstain.37 - 6.
 In the event of a grade of "fail", the board of examiners justifies this grade so that the reasons for the grade are clear from this justification and that the grade is open for review, informs the student of the option to comment on the grade and its justification in the state examination protocol, and records these comments of the student in the protocol.
 The student is entitled to change or supplement their comments within three days of taking the state examination. - 7.
 The state examination is presided over and the activities of the board are managed by the chair of the board.
 In exceptional cases, the chair may be represented in all of their functions by a deputy designated by the dean and selected from among the appointed members of the board. - 8.
 Students may register for each part of the state examination a maximum of three times.
 An examination date from which a student was duly excused is not included.
 The student addresses their excuse to the head of the respective basic unit of the Faculty.
 The chair of the board of examiners decides whether the excuse is legitimate.
 If a student fails to appear on the date of the state examination, the board of examiners does not grade the state examination.
 However, this fact is recorded in the report on the state examination, including a justified decision of the chair of the board of examiners as to whether or not the student was duly excused.38 - 9.
-The chair of the board of examiners arranges for a report to be drawn up on the state examination.
-The head of the respective basic unit of the Faculty ensures that an identical electronic record of the state examination is uploaded in SIS and that a printed report is submitted to the Student Affairs Office within five business days of the state examination date.
+The chair of the committee makes arrangements for a state examination report (in the language in which the programme of study is accredited, exceptionally in English or in a language which is the subject of the student's philological programme of study).